Sienci-Labs/Resources/longmill/assembly/lm-drag-chains-and-wiring.md

 At this stage, it's a good idea to grab the router you'll be using with your machine.
 We'll show these steps using the RTMakita RT0700 / RT0701 trim router that we recommend.
 Also, grab the motor wires from the motor box while you're at it.

-<strong>**IMPORTANT NOTE: when using the Makita 0700 / RT0701 you won't need to use the router base, just the main router body.
+**!!
+IMPORTANT NOTE: when using the Makita 0700 / RT0701 you won't need to use the router base, just the main router body.
 The package also comes with two wrenches to tighten and release the collet which holds the cutting tools in place.
 You'll see a red button near the collet nut, but please refrain from using this red button.
-Using this red button can stress the router body and occasionally cause the whole body to crack open.</strong>
+Using this red button can stress the router body and occasionally cause the whole body to crack open.**

 ![](/_images/_longmill/_assembly/_dragchain/lm_dragchain_p17.jpg "Get your router and motor wires to start wiring the machine"){.aligncenter .size-medium}